josefahmad/mongo-shardkey-tools/README.md

 * `-u MONGO_URI`: the [connection string](https://docs.mongodb.com/manual/reference/connection-string/).
 Defaults to `localhost:27017`.
 * `-s STARTTIME`: custom start time, in UTC 8601.
 Defaults to the head of the changelog.

+### Caveats

+The following aspects may affect or skew the split distribution.
+Depending on the frequency of these events, the resulting distribution may not accurately reflect actual write activity.
+* The [balancer](https://docs.mongodb.com/manual/tutorial/manage-sharded-cluster-balancer/) can split a large chunk during a chunk migration.
+* An [indivisible chunk](https://docs.mongodb.com/manual/core/sharding-data-partitioning/#indivisible-chunks) cannot be split.
+The plot shows no apparent activity for an indivisible chunk even if the chunk is subject to writes.

+For more accurate results, ensure that the chunks are divisible and that the balancer is disabled during the time of interest.

 Disclaimer
 ----------